-Within Whatcom County we know very little about the amphibian species present and population trends.
+Within Whatcom County we know very little about which species are present, their distribution and population trends.
 This project is intended to provide this missing baseline information.

-To meet this goal the project is a “Citizen Science” approach using a network of citizen volunteers to collect scientific field data.
+To meet this goal the project uses a “Citizen Science” approach using a network of citizen volunteers to collect scientific field data.
 This not only allows the collection of large quantities of data, but also promotes public engagement and increased stewardship and protection of this organisms.
 All of our Citizen Science volunteers are trained in amphibian identification, and safe methods of data collection that keep our amphibians safe from damage and disease.